jvelazqueztraut/ofxAndroidExtendedEditText/README.md

 6. Run

 ----
-HOW TO TEST
+-- HOW TO TEST --

-1. Test for cancelling
+A. Test for cancelling

-a.
-Run the given example.
+1. Run the given example.
 An EditText should appear on the screen with a hint value "Test EditText".

-b.
-See the logcat.
+2. See the logcat.
 On the logcat, you should see: isShown = 1, getText:"".

-c.
-Click Back button of the device.
+3. Click Back button of the device.
 The EditText will disappear.

-d.
-Check the logcat again, you should see: isShown=0, getText="".
+4. Check the logcat again, you should see: isShown=0, getText="".

-2. Test for editing
+B. Test for editing

-a.
-Run the given example.
+1. Run the given example.
 An edittext should appear on the screen with a hint value "Test EditText".

-b.
-See the logcat.
+2. See the logcat.
 On the logcat, you should see: isShown = 1, getText:"".

-c.
-Click DONE button on the device screen.
+3. Click DONE button on the device screen.
 The EditText will disappear.

-d.
-Check the logcat again, you should see: isShown=0, getText="Test EditText".
+4. Check the logcat again, you should see: isShown=0, getText="Test EditText".
 (You can write something on the editor to see your own result)